tobybellwood/lagoon/docs/using-lagoon-the-basics/going-live.md

 {% endtab %}
 {% endtabs %}

-{% hint style="info" %}
+!!!
+Note "Note:"
 	As checking every page of your website might be a bit a tedious job, you can make use of [mixed-content-scan](https://github.com/bramus/mixed-content-scan).
 This will crawl the entire site and give you back pages that include assets from a non-HTTPS site.
-{% endhint %}

 ### Redirects